sneakerhax/Posts/posts/Dockerizing_Email_Harvester.md

 # Docker - Dockerizing Email Harvester

-I was just hanging out on a Saturday night and I stumbled onto this tool called EmailHarvester.
-It runs on Python 3 and I still use Python 2.7 and didn’t want to deal with virutualenv and whatnot.
+I was hanging out on a Saturday night and stumbled onto this tool called EmailHarvester.
+It runs on Python 3, and I still use Python 2.7 and didn’t want to deal with virutualenv and whatnot.
 I decided it might be a good time to learn how to Dockerize tools.
-This is nothing mind blowing or new but I haven’t done this before.
+Dockerizing tools is nothing mind-blowing or new, but I haven’t done this before.

 ## Creating the Dockerfile

-First thing that needs to be done is to build a Dockerfile that will used to build the image (Can be found [here](https://github.com/sneakerhax/OffensiveCloudNative/blob/main/Tools/Emailharvester/Dockerfile)):
+First thing that needs to be done is to build a Dockerfile that will used to build the image (Can be found [here](https://github.com/sneakerhax/Arsenal/blob/main/Containers/Emailharvester/Dockerfile)):

 ```
 # A dockerized version of the tool emailharvester by maldevel